leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/effector.rst

    A :term:`manifold` mesh can also be declared as planar.
 The fluid solver will then ignore the volume inside the mesh and just emit fluid from the mesh sides.

-.. _bpy.types.FluidEffectorSettings.surface_distance:

-Surface Thickness
-   Additional area around the effector that will be considered as an effector.